-At 31 March 2024, the Authority had rephased capital expenditure totalling £1.764m into 2024/25 of which £0.984m is funded by Capital Investment Programme Reserve and £0.780m from Prudential Borrowing.
+At 31 March 2025, the Authority had rephased capital expenditure totalling £3.684m into 2025/26 of which £1.260m is funded by Capital Investment Programme Reserve and £2.424m from Prudential Borrowing.

-FINANCIAL OUTLOOK 2024/25 TO 2027/28
+FINANCIAL OUTLOOK 2025/26 TO 2027/28

-The Government has delayed major reforms of the national funding system and again provided a one-year grant settlement for 2024/25, which is the sixth successive one-year settlement.
-The grant settlement for 2024/25 was more favourable than anticipated and at a national level provided an increase in Core Spending Power of £4.5 billion (£5 billion 2023/24).
+The Government has delayed major reforms of the national funding system and provided a one-year grant settlement for 2025/26, which is the seventh successive one-year settlement.
+At national level the Government grant settlement for 2025/26 provided a 6% increase in Core Spending Power (CSP).
+This increase assumed all authorities would make use of the available Council Tax flexibility, which would fund 55% of the CSP increase.